Omerr/research-guide/chapters/01 - Part 1 - Foundations/02-research-and-development.md

 You're asked to reverse-engineer a specific compiled function - disassemble it and provide the equivalent code in C language.
 You know assembly, you know C, you have a disassembler.
 Is this Research?

 **No.** You know how to proceed.
 It might take three days of careful work, especially if the function is complex, but it's not Research.
-You're applying known techniques.
+You're applying known techniques, and know how to progress to a solution.

 But if you need to understand how an entire program operates, and one *possible* approach is reverse engineering its compiled form, and you're not sure if that approach is even feasible time-wise or whether it will yield the insights you need? **That's Research.**